Ben Affleck Will Allegedly Seek Jennifer Garner’s Approval Before Introducing Their Kids To Ana De Armas

 According to the source, while Ben and Ana have special plans for the actress’s upcoming 32nd birthday on April 30, it is unlikely that Ben will use the opportunity to introduce his children to the Knives Out actress.
 The source reveals that the 47-year-old wants to wait until the craziness surrounding the ongoing coronavirus pandemic dies down.

 Ben and Jennifer are reportedly on good terms.
-The two have been co-parenting their children together since their separation in 2015.
+The two have been co-parenting their kids since their separation in 2015.
 Understandably, Ben wants to be considerate of his ex’s wishes concerning their children.

 “Ben is very respectful of Jennifer’s wishes when it comes to their kids so any decision to have him meet Ana will be run by her first,” said one of the inside sources.